SML4003 : Advocating and Teaching Languages in Schools

 |Semester 2 Credit Value:||10|

 This module has been calqued on the Career Development Module (NCL3007) developed by the Careers Service.
 In accordance with the Career Development Module, the overarching aim is “To develop students who can independently self-manage, proactively interact and ethically apply their knowledge and skills in a work-related context.”
-Specifically, this module gives students an opportunity to observe and gain experience of teaching languages in the school classroom, and to reflect on this experience.
+Specifically, this module gives students an opportunity to observe and gain experience of teaching languages in a school classroom environment, and to reflect on this experience.
 The partnership between SML and local schools fosters and stimulates the uptake of languages in local schools and the recruitment of students into the teaching profession.

 Outline Of Syllabus